-If there is air in the gas supply line, it may take a few attempts for the gas to ignite.
-See the Troubleshooting Guide, for gas lockout resetting.
-If gas ignition is not satisfactory, the resetting.
-If gas ignition is not satisfactory, the below symbol will light red to indicate a fault.
-See the Troubleshooting Guide, for identifying and clearing a fault.
+Please note: If there is air in the gas supply line it may take a few attempts for the gas to ignite.
+If the ignition is unsatisfactory the Space Heater Diagnostic LED will light red.
+If the Diagnostic LED is lit, please refer to the Troubleshooting section.

-Electric Operation
+For Electric Operation:

-The Space Heater is equipped with 3 electric power settings; 500W / 1000W / 2000W.
+The Space Heater is equipped with 3 electric power settings: 500W.
+1000W and 2000W.